Tips for Contest Entries – Part 1

 5. Read the Rules!

-I know it sounds obvious.
-But ask just about anyone who’s entered contests for a while and they’ll have a story of how they or someone they know was disqualified from consideration for rules-related reasons.
-Misreading the rules can also result in entries being shifted into a different category than you expected.
+I know it sounds obvious, but ask just about anyone who’s entered contests for a while and they’ll have a story of how they or someone they know was disqualified from consideration for rules-related reasons.
+Misreading the rules can also result in having your entries shifted into a different category than you intended.
 Read the rules before you begin working, and then read them again while you’re working.
 I’d go ahead and read them again just before the event, as well.
 It’s easy to misread something or confuse it with how the rules work in another contest.

 Many contests tweak their rules from year to year, so even if you’ve entered that contest previously, it’s best to read this year’s rules to be certain you’re familiar with them.
-Unfortunately It is not uncommon for contests to take a while to upload the rules each year.
+Unfortunately, it is not uncommon for contests to take a while to upload the rules each year.
 All of these efforts are organized by volunteers and can take much more coordination with other entities than you might imagine, so delays are often unavoidable.
-If you need to make an early start on an entry, you may need to proceed as if the rules will be similar to the preceding year, and hope you can shift gears a little if something does change.
+If you need to make an early start on an entry, you may need to proceed as if the rules will be similar to the preceding year, and hope you can shift gears a little if you later found out that a rule has been altered.

 I’ve made rules-related goofs myself.
 Long ago Reaper ran a monthly contest on their forum.
-The rule at the time was that you could show multiple views of the figure, but each photo had to be uploaded individually; you should not combine them into one large picture.
+The rule at the time was that you could include multiple views of the figure, but each photo had to be uploaded individually and not combined into one large picture.
 I combined, and I was disqualified.
 On another occasion, I entered a unit into the contest at Gen Con.
 I assumed the rules were the same as the previous year.
-When I arrived at the event I discovered the rules had been updated to require that units be submitted on a movement tray, and I found myself scrambling to buy something from the vender hall and paint it flat black with paper towels in order to be able to submit my entry.
+When I arrived at the event I discovered the rules had been updated to require that units now needed to be submitted with a movement tray or base.
+I had to scramble to find something suitable in the vender hall, and quickly painted it flat black (with paper towels!) in order to be able to submit my entry.

 Crew frontPaper towel and black paint to the rescue!